ismaayan/MaayanI/README.md

 <!-- Replace the placeholders (e.g., YOUR-USERNAME) with your actual information -->

-# Hi there! 👋 I'm Maayan a QA automation engineer
+# Hi there! 👋 I'm Maayan

 I'm a QA Automation Engineer with expertise in Playwright, JavaScript, HTML, CSS, and more.
 Welcome to my GitHub profile, where I showcase my projects and contributions!